andpor/react-native-sqlite-storage/README.md

 Supports transactions.

 #Version History
-v2.0 - Upcoming - full support for Promise API.
+v2.0 - Full support for Promise API.
 Backward compatible with Callbacks.

 v1.0 - Intial release with full support of all operations based on plan JavaScript callbacks.